-A theoretical framework for understanding the major organisations, processes and developments in the global environment and how these affect New Zealanders and our business organisations.
+0.15 EFTS OL, OC A theoretical framework for understanding the major organisations, processes and developments in the global environment and how these affect New Zealanders and our business organisations.
 Applications for managers of New Zealand-based firms are discussed.

-MANT 217 or 222 or 36 200-level points from Commerce Schedule C
+MANT 217 or MANT 222 or 36 200-level points from Commerce Schedule C

-MANT 333 Operational Excellence
+MANT 333 Organisational Excellence

-NΩ 0.15 EFTS OL, OC 18 points planning and implementation of Development, operational and quality tools, techniques, and systems which are used to drive excellence in organisations and all business environments.
+0.15 EETS OL OC 18 points Explores contemporary leadership and managerial approaches to the development and implementation of quality, process, and systems improvement which underpin excellent organisations and world-class business performance.